Skip to content

 North Portland

-From the beautiful blooms of Peninsula Park to the bustle of North Mississippi Avenue, there’s always more to explore in North Portland.
+From the beautiful blooms of Peninsula Park to the bustle of North Mississippi Avenue, there’s more to explore in North Portland.
 The so-called “Fifth Quadrant” is home to charming neighborhoods, striking landmarks and unique attractions.

 Was this page helpful?